Human Centered Design

 Summary: Design Thinking is a method of problem solving that uses empathy for understanding the context of a problem, creativity in identifying insights and possible solutions, and rationality in analyzing and planning various solutions.

-In this two-day training with members of the SFMTA’s SMART Commute Program we focused on the HEAR and CREATE portion of the Human Centered Design toolkit, and left the DELIVER portion for them to explore on their own.
+In this one-day training we focus on the HEAR and CREATE portion of the Human Centered Design toolkit, and leave the DELIVER portion for our clients to explore on their own.

 A BRIEF OVERVIEW OF THE PROCESS